 Looking for amazing places to go hiking on Lanai?
 Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island.
 Scroll down to see them all!

-This top Lanai hikes post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This top Lanai hikes post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-There’s also said to be more cats than people on the island, not sure if this is considered good or bad.
+There are also said to be more cats than people on the island; not sure if this is considered good or bad.

 Take a look at some of these top hiking trails you will find on the island of Lanai.